BigManzai/Scriptastic/README.md

 # GET STARTED

-* open default.html in browser
+* open default.html in your browser

 # NOTES